libp2p/js-libp2p-webrtc-star/packages/transport/README.md

 ## Signalling server

-This module has an accompanying signalling server which is used to perform peer discovery.
+This module has an accompanying signalling server which is used to discover other peers running the libp2p-webrtc-star transport.

 Please see the [libp2p-webrtc-star-signalling-server](https://npmjs.com/package/libp2p-webrtc-star-signalling-server) module for more information.